Aboodiii/Power-Platform/Paw & Heart Animal Shelter Manager/README.md

 Developed for the Power Up Challenge, this solution addresses the operational hurdles faced by animal shelters by offering:

-Centralized Data Storage: Organizes shelters, animals, and foster family records.
+ Centralized Data Storage : Organizes shelters, animals, and foster family records.

-Automated Workflows: Simplifies animal handling and fostering.
+### Automated Workflows: Simplifies animal handling and fostering.

-Insights & Reports: Tracks fostering activities and shelter performance.
+### Insights & Reports: Tracks fostering activities and shelter performance.

  ## 🌟 Features